evanapplegate/evans_blog/posts/map_tips.md

-# What I've Learned During 13 Years of Mapmaking
+# What I've learned during 14 years of mapmaking

 1. You're not smarter than time.
 No reinventing wheels because you're not that good.